How Much Water Does Your Pool Actually Hold?

 Quick takeaway: The basic pool volume formula is length in feet x width in feet x average depth in feet x 7.5.
 A 30 ft by 15 ft pool with an average depth of 5 ft holds 16,875 gallons.
+Use Babbage Calculator's Volume Calculator to check the cubic footage before converting to liquid gallons.

 The Core Formula and Conversion Factor